Select your newsletters:

 29 September 2017Download

 Diagnostic researcher Mun-Seong Cheon is part of a Korean Domestic Agency team designing a neutron activation diagnostic to measure fusion power.
 The neutron activation system brings capsules containing small amounts of metal close to the plasma along a specially designed pneumatic transfer system.
 After a few seconds spent in the company of fusion neutrons the materials become activated.
-By transferring the capsules back to a counting station, this activation can me measure in a way that provides a very accurate picture of fusion power.
+By transferring the capsules back to a counting station, this activation can be measured in a way that provides a very accurate picture of fusion power.
 Mun-Seong devised a technique allowing the pneumatic transfer system to operate efficiently in the harsh environment of ITER.
 He now holds two patents—one for the high-pneumatic conveying system, and a second for a specimen-loading device.

 27 September 2017Download